 In this article, we attempt to assess the volatility of gold returns.
 Modeling gold returns can provide valuable insights that help understand the volatility in the market of other financial assets.
-Gold is often seen as a "safe haven" and its price often behaves differently than other financial assets during times of economic uncertainty.
 Investments in gold have many unique characteristics that make them attractive in today's complex financial world.
 Gold is often seen as a "safe haven" during times of economic and financial uncertainty.
 When other assets such as stocks or bonds experience significant declines, investors often turn to gold, which usually leads to a price increase.
 Gold is an asset of particular importance for hedging and diversification of investment portfolios, and therefore it is important to predict future volatility of this asset.
 Gold is also seen as an effective hedge against inflation.
 When the value of money decreases, the value of gold often rises, which can help preserve the real value of an investment.
 Another important fact about gold is related to investment risk.
 Gold exhibits low correlation with many other asset classes, meaning that its price often behaves differently than other investments.
 Therefore, adding gold to a portfolio can help diversify risk.
 Moreover, gold is one of the most universally accepted assets worldwide and can be sold almost anywhere.
 In addition, gold is a very liquid asset, meaning it can be easily bought and sold [Li et al., 2022].